 You wouldn’t let your four-year-old human toddler roam outside unsupervised, and let him “learn the hard way” if something goes wrong.
 The cost of safe fencing is offset by saved emergency room bills and lost sleep.

-WHY CHAINING DOGS IS BAD
+WHY A DOG CHAIN IS BAD

-Match Fences To Adult Dog Needs
+Match Dog Fence To Adult Dog Needs

-You’ll need to figure out if your dog is a jumper or a digger before investing and planning the fencing.
+You’ll need to figure out if your dog is a jumper or a digger before investing and planning the dog fence.
 What contains a Border Collie puppy may not do the job once he’s an adult.
 The tiny paws of a Miniature Dachshund or other terrier digging terrors probably won’t manage tunneling until he reaches adult size, but plan now for excavations.

-Privacy fences made of wood may work for the vaulting maniacs, as they won’t be as easy to climb out.
+A privacy dog fence made of wood may work for the vaulting maniacs, as they won’t be as easy to climb out.
 They’ll need to be six to nine feet high to stop the leaps.
 Chainlink fencing works well for most dogs.
 Some athletic dogs also can climb out, in which case a top may be needed.

 Landscape (vine roses, for example) help camouflage any unsightly fences.
 The thorns also help persuade dogs from either side of the fence to keep their distance.
 Grass grows up through the lip of fencing and can be mowed with ease.

-Electronic Fences & SHOCK Collars
+Electronic Dog Fence & SHOCK Collars

 Sometimes housing developments won’t allow physical fences.
 “Electronic fences” may be popular but I cannot recommend them.
 According to experts including the American Veterinary Society of Animal Behavior, shock training devices can cause “ . . . potential adverse effects which include but are not limited to: inhibition of learning, increased fear-related and aggressive behaviors, and injury to animals and people interacting with animals.”
 Read more about the AVSAB position statement on “punishment” in dog training.